Skip to content

 to join.

-We use a browser-based video platform — no app installs, no accounts, no logins.
+We use a browser-based video platform.
+No app installs, no accounts, no logins.
 Click the link, allow camera and microphone, you're in.
 Works on any modern phone, tablet or computer.

 Device